Mauro Icardi news: Inter Milan CEO Giuseppe Marotta has denied split between player and club | Goal.com

 However, Marotta also added he did not wish to discuss matters publically, saying the club's focus was on their match Friday with Cagliari.

 “It’s irrelevant.
-We have talked too much about this, we are still talking about it, but the focus of the club, team and coach should be on this very important game,” Marotta told Sky Sport Italia.
+We have talked too much about this, we are still talking about it, but the focus of the club, team and coach should be on this very important game,” Marotta told Sky Sports Italy.

 “These are internal matters.
 We’ll deal with the player himself and I don’t feel there’s the need to fix anything, seeing as there has been no split.
 There is absolutely no split.